Negative immersions for one-relator groups: Proof of the dependence theorem

 \subsection{Computing the characteristic of ${\adj}$}

-In this subsection, we observe that Theorem \ref{maintheorem} can be proved by estimating the Euler characteristic of a certain chain complex $\mathcal{C}$ naturally associated to ${\adj}$.
+In this subsection, we observe that Theorem \ref{maintheorem} can be proved by estimating the Euler characteristic of a certain chain complex $\mathcal{C}$ naturally associated to any graph of graphs $W$.
 All coefficients are in a fixed but arbitrary field.

-Let ${\adj}$ be (not necessarily diagrammatically irreducible) as in Subsection~\ref{graphs}.
-Considering the vertical decomposition of ${{\adj}}$ as a graph of graphs over $\und$, and using the fact that vertex and edge spaces are connected, the Mayer--Vietoris sequence implies that